Genetic Counseling Service Delivery and Outcomes in Diverse and Underserved Populations

 Time Frame

-Survey administered within 7 days of visit
+GOS survey administered within 7 days prior to and post-genetic counseling visit

 Collaborators and Investigators